darwinia-network/darwinia-docs-deprecated/content/en/wiki-tut-nominator.md

 - `Claim Reward` Manually claim the reward, and the reward will be distributed in units of era.

-- `bond more funds` Adds bonded tokens for staking to obtain more power.
+- `Bond more funds` Adds bonded tokens for staking to obtain more power.

 - `Unbond funds` Unbond tokens for staking, and at the same time the power will be reduced proportionally.